+irs = Project index number

+itech = Technology index number

+itimeyr = Year in which project is evaluated for development

+ii = Year evaluated

 FOOTREQ = Footage required for drilling (feet)

 ALATNUM = Number of laterals

 ALATLEN = Length of laterals (feet)

 SUC_RATEKD = Success rate for known development

 PATDEV = Annual number of patterns developed for base and advanced technology

 After determining the footage requirements, the model calculates the footage available for the project.
-The available footage is specific to the resource, the process, and the constraint options which have been specified by the user.
+The available footage is specific to the resource, the process, and the constraint options that have been specified by the user.
 If the footage required to drill the project is greater than the footage available then the project is not feasible.

-Rig depth rating: The rig depth rating is used to determine whether a rig is available which can drill to the depth required by the project.
+Rig-depth rating: The rig-depth rating is used to determine whether a rig is available that can drill to the depth required by the project.
 OLOGSS uses the nine rig-depth categories provided in Table 2-5.